This is always a fair question. But it is not easy to answer. Fundamentally, almost all appellate attorneys use

 options: This attorney has flexible payment options.
 He will work with the client to establish a "fixed fee"

-that providing the client these two payment options assists the clients in making their appellate cost decisions.
+client these two payment options assists the clients in making their appellate cost decisions.